Love him or hate him, Duke Blue Devils head coach Mike Krzyzewski has had more success than most coaches can dream of.

 The Duke Blue Devils head coach has been given multiple opportunities to coach in the NBA.
 He’s had offers from the Boston Celtics, Portland Trail Blazers, Los Angeles Lakers, New Jersey Nets and Minnesota Timberwolves.
 He declined them all to stay in Durham.

 Coach K married his wife Carol “Mickie” Marsh on the day of his West Point graduation in 1969.
 Together, they have three daughters — Jamie, Lindy, and Debbie — and ten grandchildren.

 His grandson, Michael Savarino, is a junior on Duke’s basketball team.

 The American college basketball coach founded the Emily Krzyzewski Center, a non-profit organization named after his mother, in 2006.
 The center’s mission is to inspire students to dream big, act with character and purpose, and reach their potential as leaders in the community.

 Krzyewski and his wife Mickie are active in supporting the Duke Children’s Hospital, Children’s Miracle Network, and the V Foundation for Cancer Research.

 Coach K Net Worth

-According to Celebrity Net Worth, Mike Krzyzewski is worth $40 million.
-Since Duke is a private institution, they don’t disclose their head coach’s exact annual salary.
+According to Celebrity Net Worth, Mike Krzyzewski’s net worth is $45 million.
+Since Duke is a private institution, they don’t disclose their men’s basketball coach’s exact annual salary.